Education

 EDU309 : Teaching in a Diverse Society

 An introductory course in multicultural education that explores current issues and practices related to teaching in a pluralistic society.
-A 25-hour field experience in school classrooms required.
+Field experience is required.

 Credit Hour(s)